There’s two reasons that an overweight or obese man or woman should avoid particular exercises.

 Again, this serves no purpose.
 Hey, I’m all for training the body to be efficient with stepping and jumping drills, but there’s also a right time for these, too, and we must take into consideration the condition of the trainee.

-But don’t feel you must do this to lose weight or become fitter.
-I’ve seen too many very heavy set trainees struggling with these kinds of moves, looking discouraged.
+I’ve seen too many very heavy set trainees (in the obese range) struggling with these kinds of moves, looking discouraged.

 And that’s another thing: the psychological aspect.
 Trying to jump a 250 pound frame up onto a 12 inch stool for repetitions, or repeatedly stepping up and down on a weightlifting bench—especially while holding dumbbells—can be quite discouraging and a morale dumper.